tmiklas/ofctest/README.md

 * Get a copy of [faas-cli](https://github.com/openfaas/faas-cli) and download the language templates my instance supports (see below)
 * Create a githib repo for your function code - it can be set to PRIVATE
 * Add the [Personal OFC Trigger App](https://github.com/apps/personal-ofc-trigger-app) to your account and enable it **ONLY** for the repository that will contain your function code
-* One you write your function and `git push` it, the rest will happen automatically - your function will be pulled, built and deployed... nice, isn't it?
+* Onece you write your function and `git push` it, the rest will happen automatically - your function will be pulled, built and deployed... nice, isn't it?

 ## Important URLs